Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Discussion

-In this part, we conduct ablation study to evaluate the impact of neuron probe data and the proposed HSIC similarity metric on bridge selection, using the BLI task for example. \\
+In this part, we conduct ablation study to evaluate the impact of the constructed neuron probe data and the proposed HSIC similarity metric on bridge selection, using the BLI task as an example.

-Table \ref{ablation-pro} presents the results of ablation experiments to compare ``w/o $*$'' with our constructed probe data, where ``w/o $*$'' denotes replacing the constructed probe data with the bilingual tokens extracted from FLORES+ \cite{x7}.
-Appendix \ref{sec:appendixBAlare} illustrates the detailed construction for ``w/o $*$''.
-These results highlight impact of probing data in neuron manipulation.
-Table \ref{hsicaba} in Appdedix \ref{sec:appendixBAlare} compares the performance of HSIC and Cosine similarity and shows the proposed HSIC helps to capture the dependency between language-overlapping neurons and specific neurons.
+Table \ref{ablation-pro} presents the ablation results by comparing ``w/o $*$'' with our constructed probe data, where ``w/o $*$'' denotes replacing the constructed probe data with the bilingual tokens extracted from FLORES+ \cite{x7}.
+The detailed construction of ``w/o $*$'' is provided in Appendix~\ref{sec:appendixBAlare}.
+The results highlight the crucial impact of probe data on effective neuron manipulation.
+Furthermore, Table \ref{hsicaba} in Appendix~\ref{sec:appendixBAlare} compares HSIC with Cosine similarity, showing that HSIC better captures the dependency between language-overlapping neurons and specific neurons.